 Northern Territory is another federal Australian Territory gob smack in the centre of the mainland Australia, stretching to the northern coast.
 The territory is the third largest in Australia behind Queensland and Western Australia.
 Despite that the total population here is barely 250,000.
 Most of that is because the territory except for the coastal area is all but an arid desert.
 Because of that the options for higher education are severely limited here.
 The largest city in the territory is Darwin.
 As discussed before, the city of Darwin is near the northern coast inside the tip of Northers Territorial Peninsula.
 Because Darwin comprises of over 60% of the total Norther Territory population, it is a given that the only higher education university.
 But the buck doesn’t stop just there.
 There is another tertiary institute in the town of Batchelor that although specializes in TAFE and vocational education, does provide courses at the undergraduate level.
-Read all about Top Universities in Northern Territory here.
+Read all about Top Universities in Northern Territory here. some days ago i watched a program on cnn live streaming about this university.

 Top Universities in Northern Territory